syntax-syndicate/mcp-prawn-task-manager/README.md

 ## 🧠 <a id="task-memory-function"></a>Task Memory Function

-Shrimp Task Manager has long-term memory capabilities, automatically saving task execution history and providing reference experiences when planning new tasks.
+Prawn Task Manager has long-term memory capabilities, automatically saving task execution history and providing reference experiences when planning new tasks.

 ### Key Features